Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Generative Adversarial Networks

 The catastrophic forgetting problem can be mitigated by conditioning the GAN on class information, encouraging more stable representations \cite{mirza2014conditional, Zhang2019SelfAttentionGenerativeAdversarial, Brock2019LargeScaleGAN}.
-Nevertheless, labelled data, if available at all, only covers limited abstractions.
+Nevertheless, labelled data, if available, only covers limited abstractions.
 Self-supervision achieves the same goal by training the discriminator on an auxiliary classification task based solely on the unsupervised data.
 Proposed approaches are based on randomly rotating inputs to the discriminator, which learns to identify the angle rotated separately to the standard real/fake classification \cite{chen2019selfsupervised}.
-Extensions include training the discriminator to jointly determine rotation and real/fake to provide better feedback \cite{tran2019selfsupervised}, and training the generator to trick the discriminator at both the real/fake task but also the auxiliary classification task \cite{tran2019selfsupervised}.
+Extensions include training the discriminator to jointly determine rotation and real/fake to provide better feedback \cite{tran2019selfsupervised}, and training the generator to trick the discriminator at both the real/fake and classification tasks \cite{tran2019selfsupervised}.
+A more explicit approach is to model the generator with a normalizing flow, avoiding collapse by jointly optimising the GAN and likelihood objectives \cite{Grover2018FlowGANCombiningMaximum}.